‘Dragon Ball Super’ Teases Frieza’s Secret Plan

 It can be recalled when Frieza revealed his plans if he wins the tournament.
 He told everyone that he will control all the Gods of Destruction using the Super Dragon Balls.
 Fans were quick to speculate that he might just become one of the Zenos if he wishes to be part of them.

-The items are too powerful it can destroy everything including the powerful gods.
-The baddie is expected to go back into action in one of the upcoming episodes according to Todd Blankenship’s English translation from Japanese text that he shared on Twitter.
-Yes, the good ‘ole Frieza is back.
+The items are too powerful and can destroy everything, including the powerful gods.
+The baddie is expected to go back into action in one of the upcoming episodes, according to Todd Blankenship’s English translation from the Japanese text he shared on Twitter.
+Yes, the good ol’ Frieza is back.

 @Herms98 What does the Japanese text on top say?
 If you don't mind me asking. pic.twitter.com/veUm1gXvFB